Interlude - Hell Cometh

 Reality buckled under the residual energies which lingered after the cataclysmic battle.
 Jagged fractals spiderwebbed across the fabric of space itself and Verina marveled at the marvelous destruction she had wrought.

 Nearby . . .
 In the distance . . .
 At the other end of the chamber. . .
 Behind her . . .
-Verina frowned and triggered a command via her neural augment.
-Space became more stabilized, albeit temporarily, and the fractals spreading through the fundamentals of reality halted, then began to reverse course.
+Verina frowned in annoyance at the tricks the fractured space was playing on her perceptions.
+She triggered a command via her neural augment and space became more stabilized, albeit temporarily.
+The fractal fissures spreading through the fundamentals of reality halted, then began to reverse course.

-Verina used the brief window of opportunity to reassess her surroundings.
+Verina used the respite to reassess her surroundings.

-The chamber was of fairly standard Delphic design: lots of boring, sourceless white light and floating, gently humming crystals.
-Normally the humming from the individual crystals would merge into a single, harmonious whole.
-However, many of them were currently fractured, dark or outright destroyed, resulting in a dissonance that sounded - to Verina at least - like the sweet call of victory.
+The chamber was of fairly standard Delphic design: lots of boring, sourceless white light and floating, gently-humming crystals.
+Normally the sound from the individual crystals would merge into a single, harmonious whole.
+However, with many of them darkened, fractured or outright destroyed, they instead produced a dissonance that sounded - to Verina at least - like the sweet clarion of victory.

 "I've extracted the Delphi's core.
 What are your orders, Verina?"

-The android clutched an object in her scaled hand.
-Another crystal of course, Verina chuckled internally.
-But unlike the rest of the junk surrounding her, this crystal was a true Delphi's core and shone with the brilliance of a newborn star.
-Sure, the Delphi had been weak (and possibly a little insane, if Verina were to judge) but its core was still a nearly priceless prize on the right . . . morally flexible markets.
+The android clutched another crystal in her scaled hand.
+But unlike the rest of the junk surrounding them, this crystal was a true Delphi's core and shone with the brilliance of a nascent star.
+Sure, the Delphi had been weak (and possibly a little insane, if Verina were to judge) but its core was still a nearly priceless prize in the right . . . morally flexible markets.

 "Secure the core in dimensional storage and try to find anything else of value, Verina Stheno," Verina commanded.
 "Once you're done, prepare to depart."